Assessing the Educational Progress of Deaf Children and Young People

 Are you a professional working with deaf children to improve their educational outcomes?
 Do you want better ways of assessing and monitoring the progress of deaf children?

 Our one-day practical workshop will take you through the purpose and key principles of a good assessment.
 You'll learn about assessment techniques and how to use our online assessment resource.
-Plus, hear new ideas on developing your assessment and monitoring timetable, and gain confidence in using the correct tests for your caseload.
+Plus, discover new ideas on developing your assessment and monitoring timetable, and gain confidence in using the correct tests for your caseload.

 - Key principles of good assessments